 3.3.2.1 Application of Committed Power Purchase Amounts

-To serve «Customer Name»’s Above-CHWM Load that it commits to meet with Dedicated Resources in Exhibit C, «Customer Name» shall provide and use Committed Power Purchase Amounts to meet any amount of its load not met with its Specified Resources during each Rate Period. «Customer Name» shall apply its Committed Power Purchase Amounts, listed in section 3 of Exhibit A, to «Customer Name»’s Total Retail Load in predefined hourly amounts consistent with section 3.7.
+To serve «Customer Name»’s Above-CHWM Load that it commits to meet with Dedicated Resources in Exhibit C, «Customer Name» shall provide and use Committed Power Purchase Amounts to meet any amount of such load not met with its Specified Resources during each Rate Period. «Customer Name» shall apply its Committed Power Purchase Amounts, listed in section 3 of Exhibit A, to «Customer Name»’s Total Retail Load in predefined hourly amounts consistent with section 3.7.

 3.3.2.2 Determining Committed Power Purchase Amounts